ECCC-ASTD-MRD/App/README-BENCH.md

 export PATH=[App install directory]/bin
 ```

-## Run benchmark
+# Run validation benchmark

 - The application (``app``) to use in the submission scripts will be in the /bin install directory specified at the build/install step.
 - An example of the validation script (``app-preemption-bench.sh``) that will be used by ECCC and that you can also use and adapt to your technological choice of scheduler and premption methods is also available in the same directory.
-This used call will be:
+This script call will be:
 ```bash
 /home/ords/cmdd/cmds/nil000/ssm/workspace/App/bin/app-preemption-bench.sh -n [number of nodes on system] -f 10 -B 0
 ```